HISKP-LQCD/chroma-auxiliary-scripts/xml-to-yaml/README.markdown

 The comments and blank lines are lost.
 Still one can now use either format to write or view the input/output files.

+## Dependencies

+This needs:

+- Python 3
+- `python3-lxml` (Fedora package name)
+- `python3-PyYAML` (Fedora package name)

+The needed Python packages should also be installable with `pip3 install --user PACKAGE` as a user on any system.